 The fourth theme in the tax filing process deals with securities (Wertschriften).
 Both securities and cash in bank accounts belong here.
-So pretty much everybody has something to declare in this theme.
-We’ll cover the different forms in detail as part of the tax declaration guide.
+This means pretty much everybody has something to declare in this theme.
+We’ll cover all forms in detail as part of the tax declaration guide.

-Both income and wealth taxes derive from Wertschriften.
+What you declare under Wertschriften potentially makes you liable for both income and wealth taxes.
 I’d suggest to have a look at this to learn more about the general framework around such taxes in Switzerland.
 It’s not required knowledge to file your taxes, so you may as well skip it if you wish.

 Write here the bank account details where the tax office should transfer you potential withholding tax refunds.
 The first two fields are just IBAN and account holder (Konto lautend auf).